dreamcatcher-tech/network/Inbox/2023-01-25 1245 trigger updates when geo status alters.md

 ### Simultaneous triggers
 If a sector and a customer change at the same time, trouble may occur.
 If the customers collection always told the sectors collection to recheck itself, and the sectors collection did its own rechecking on geometry change, then this should be sufficient ?

+## Manual Recompute
+If the gui has a button to recalculate sectors, rather than it be automatic, this might be a good interim fix.
+The app could detect when it was out of date, and could offer the button to perform a recalc if required.

+Without this,